bogstandard/lapland-golf-course/README.md

 Leading & trailing whitespace is trimmed from each line of a solution, the characters are counted.
 Lines beginnning with `#` or `//` are not counted.
 It's recommended players **do not** leave comments at the ends of lines as these will be counted.

+#### The Club Scoreboard

+Players are ranked on the following algorithm `(1/players_challenges_done)*players_average_score`, with the lowest scoring player being ranked 1st place.
+This algorithm is used to prevent slower player ranking better with their consequental lower averages.

 ### Extra Features

 A **Light and Dark mode** is included with the club, these include snow and soft furnishings.